 SPEDTex – Special Education Information Center

 As family members we often think we can care for our children forever.
 But as we age, our children get bigger and may need support we can no longer provide.
 This is where long-term supports come in.
 There are a variety of long-term support services for people with disabilities and ways to access those services.

 Learn More Here:

-Health & Human Services Commission (HHSC) – The State Agency responsible for many State/Federal Programs that help people with disabilities
+Health & Human Services Commission (HHSC) is the State Agency responsible for many State/Federal Programs that help people with disabilities.

 Your Texas Benefits: